-We understand that you may wish to appeal if your child has not been offered a place at your preferred school, but you should carefully consider your reasons for your child attending the school, particularly where the infant class size limit of 30 pupils is concerned.
+We understand that you may wish to appeal if your child has not been o ered a place at your preferred school, but you should carefully consider your reasons for your child attending the school, particularly where the infant class size limit of 30 pupils is concerned.

-For Reception admissions in the academic year 2023/2024, there were 63 appeals heard for Reception in community and voluntary controlled schools where the infant class size limit was involved.
-Of these, only 5 were successful.
+For Reception admissions in the academic year 2024/2025, there were 43 appeals heard for Reception in Community and Voluntary Controlled schools where the infant class size limit was involved.
+Of these, only 1 were successful.